Manel Kape: Ultimate Fighting Championship

-On the 30th of March 2020, Manel Kape announced that he had penned a four-fight deal with the Ultimate Fighting Championship.
+On March 30, 2020, Kape announced that he had signed a four-fight deal with the Ultimate Fighting Championship, becoming first Portuguese-Angolan fighter to be signed with the UFC.

-Kape was expected to make his promotional debut against Rogério Bontorin on August 15, 2020 at UFC 252.
-The fight was later cancelled, as Bontorin suffered an ankle injury.
+Kape was expected to make his promotional debut against Rogério Bontorin on August 15, 2020, at UFC 252.
+The fight was later canceled, as Bontorin suffered an ankle injury.

-Kape was scheduled to fight Alexandre Pantoja December 19, 2020 at UFC Fight Night: Thompson vs. Neal.
+Kape was scheduled to fight Alexandre Pantoja December 19, 2020, at UFC Fight Night: Thompson vs. Neal.
 However, Pantoja pulled out of the fight in early December due to COVID-19 symptoms.
 Kape served as a potential replacement for the UFC Flyweight Championship bout between Deiveson Figueiredo and Brandon Moreno a week earlier at UFC 256.
 The pairing was rescheduled on February 6, 2021 at UFC Fight Night: Overeem vs. Volkov.
 Kape lost the fight via unanimous decision.

-Kape faced Matheus Nicolau, as an replacement for Tagir Ulanbekov, on March 13, 2021 at UFC Fight Night: Edwards vs. Muhammad.
+Kape faced Matheus Nicolau, as a replacement for Tagir Ulanbekov, on March 13, 2021, at UFC Fight Night: Edwards vs. Muhammad.
 He lost the fight via controversial split decision.
 21 out of 21 media members scored the fight for Kape.

-Kape faced Ode' Osbourne on August 7, 2021 at UFC 265.
+Kape faced Ode' Osbourne on August 7, 2021, at UFC 265.
 At the weigh-ins, Kape weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Kape was fined 20% of his purse, which went to Osbourne.
 He won the fight via knockout in round one after connecting with a flying knee and following it up with punches.

-Kape faced Zhalgas Zhumagulov on December 4, 2021 at UFC on ESPN 31.
+Kape faced Zhalgas Zhumagulov on December 4, 2021, at UFC on ESPN 31.
 He won the fight via technical knockout in round one.

-Kape was scheduled to face Su Mudaerji on April 23, 2022 at UFC Fight Night 205.
-However, just three days before the event, Kape withdrew due to personal reasons and the bout was scrapped.
+Kape was scheduled to face Su Mudaerji on April 23, 2022, at UFC Fight Night 205.
+However, just three days before the event, Kape withdrew for personal reasons and the bout was scrapped.

 Kape was scheduled to face Rogério Bontorin on June 11, 2022, at UFC 275.
 However, the bout was scrapped the day before the event due to Bontorin suffering kidney issues related to cutting weight.

-Kape faced David Dvořák on December 17, 2022 at UFC Fight Night 216.
+Kape faced David Dvořák on December 17, 2022, at UFC Fight Night 216.
 He won the fight via unanimous decision.